-Swaps the Left Deck input (3 & 4) with the Right Deck input (5 & 6) of the SL3.
+Swaps the Left Deck input (3 & 4) with LXR the Right Deck input (5 & 6) of the SL 3.

 This transfers control over to the alternate Virtual Deck.
 For example, the physical record on the right hand side now controls the Left Virtual Deck.
 This essentially lets you continue mixing, but just using one turntable.
-See "Mixing With One Turntable Or CD Player" on page 30.
+SEE "MIXING WITH ONE TURNTABLE OR CD PLAYER" ON PAGE 37.